-With a PhD from the University of Illinois at Urbana-Champagne, Perkins has made her career as a historian of women’s and African-American higher education.
+With a PhD from the University of Illinois at Urbana-Champaign, Perkins has made her career as a historian of women’s and African-American higher education.
 She has served as vice president of Division F (History and Historiography) of the American Educational Research Association (AERA), and she has served as a member of the Executive Council of AERA.

 Perkins was on the National Planning Committee for the 50th Anniversary Commemoration of the Brown v.
 Board of Education at New York University and taught a course on Brown in fall 2004.
 She hosted a national research conference in February 2008 on the impact of the Brown decision and the 1964 Civil Rights Act on black higher education.